Skip to content

 Local Artwork is Optimal

-• Artwork which is downloaded is throttled to approximately one request every 30 seconds so it will take some time to download all required artwork with large collections.
-You can force the download by selecting "Refresh Item" from the ⋮ menu in the banner at the top of a view.
+• Artwork which needs to be downloaded will be done very slowly in the background.
+You can force the download by selecting "Refresh Item" from the ⋮ menu in the banner at the top of a view

-• Local tracks and albums will be linked to the same tracks or albums on other streaming providers.
+• Local tracks and albums will be linked to the same tracks or albums on any provider (local or streaming).
 Note that same is not simply same name.
 The tags are reviewed to ascertain whether it is indeed the exact same track.
 Without tag information MA will attempt to identify identical tracks based on the other information it has such as artist name, album, and track length.
-However, poor tag information may lead to poor matches.
+However, poor tag information may lead to poor matches

 Tagging Files